 - Requests to add classes after Week 1 of the session are not guaranteed.
 Check with the instructor and academic department offering the course for specific guidelines.

 - Submit a request via the Enrollment Authorization System (EASy).
 The request must be approved by both instructor and department offering the course before the Friday of the 4th week of classes.

 Course Changes During Special Session:

 Special Session courses have varied deadlines per course.
 For exact dates, please see the Special Session Calendar.

 If you drop a course during the first week of a five-week session, a course refund will post to your UCSD student account.
 For non-five week courses, check the Special Session Calendar for dates.

 Add Only During the Session:

 If you add a course any time after the fee payment deadline, your payment in full is due immediately and you may be assessed a late fee.
 WebReg is open and available for student enrollment through the first week of Session I and Session II.
-Students enrolling in Special Session classes will need to fill out an add card and take it to the Office of the Registrar for processing.
-Add cards are available at the department or Office of the Registrar.
+Students enrolling in Special Session classes will need to submit an EASy request.

 Students are encouraged to check their academic records to ensure accuracy.